pelias/whosonfirst/README.md

 Set to true to enable importing postalcode records.
 There are over 3 million postal code records.

-Setting this option to `true` is well tested and [may become the default in the future](https://github.com/pelias/config/issues/61).

 ### `imports.whosonfirst.missingFilesAreFatal`

 * Required: no